 The process of minerals extraction and processing involves operations that can have significant emissions and discharges into the environment.
 While this must be minimized, it is critical that a balance be maintained between the level of quarrying activities in relation to the impacts on citizens and the environment since mineral resources play a key role in the development of the country.
 As such, there must be proper controls and mitigation strategies put in place from the planning to the execution stages in the mining process.
-Critical to this issue involves the application process whereby adherence to the mining, environmental, health and safety and rehabilitation issues, are critical to ensuring that the extraction process has limited impacts on the environment and on people.
+Critical to this issue, involves the application process whereby adherence to the mining, environmental, health and safety and rehabilitation issues, are critical to ensuring that the extraction process has limited impacts on the environment and on people.

-Government will establish Mining Zones as proposed in the recently concluded Strategic Environmental Impact Assessment (SEIA) study to ensure that mining and related activities are controlled within well-defined geographical boundaries, to ensure the protection of the natural environment.
+Government will establish Mining Zones after consideration of the proposals submitted in the recently concluded Strategic Environmental Impact Assessment (SEIA) study to ensure that mining and related activities are controlled within well-defined geographical boundaries, to ensure the protection of the natural environment.
+Government recognizes that in some cases, because of overwhelming environmental conditions, it may be beneficial to leave the mineral in the ground and instead import minerals where the national demand exceeds the supply capacity of the sector.